Center for Advanced Hindsight

 M-tiba Calendar

-In the last quarter of 2017, we worked with ivy-league Duke University to design a 2018 savings calendar that was used in Kenya to help low-income female users remember to pay for their subsidized National Hospital Insurance Fund health coverage.
+The calendar was created to help low-income women remember to make timely payments for their subsidized National Hospital Insurance Fund (NHIF) health coverage.